-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original te ext with track changes Reason Plan policy and proposals are emerging district plans).
-The implementation of transport of the JCS area, the Local Himanages and maintains the local promotes safe and sustand promotes safe and sustand promotes to a longisted to implementation, the two documents of the local Himanages and maintains the local promotes are and sustand promotes safe and sustand promotes safe and sustand promotes are always and promotes are always and promotes are always and promotes are always are always and promotes are always and promotes are always ar 5)Delivery excellent design in new developments 6)Meeting the challenges of climate change 7)Promoting sustainable transport 9)promoting healthy communities Intation of transport strategy is primarily a matter for the not primarily matters for the development plan (in this erole of the development plan is to reflect, support bjectives through its land-use policies and proposals.
-Intation of transport strategy is primarily a matter for the not primarily matters for the development plan (in this erole of the development plan is to reflect, support bjectives through its land-use policies and proposals.
-In gloucestershire County Council.
-The call road network, supports non-commercial passenger to inable travel.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original te ext with track changes Reason built environment 5)Delivery excellent design in new developments 6)Meeting the challenges of climate change A healthy, safe and 7)Promoting sustainable transport inclusive community 9)promoting healthy communities Plan policy and proposals are emerging district plans).
+The implementation of transport of the JCS area, the Local Himanages and maintains the local promotes safe and sustand promotes safe and sustand promotes to a longisted to implementation, the two documents of the local Himanages and maintains the local promotes are and sustand promotes safe and sustand promotes safe and sustand promotes are always and promotes are always and promotes are always and promotes are always are always and promotes are always are always are always are always and promotes are always ar ntation of transport strategy is primarily a matter for the not primarily matters for the development plan (in this erole of the development plan is to reflect, support objectives through its land-use policies and proposals.
+In ghway Authority is Gloucestershire County Council.
+The local road network, supports non-commercial passenger to inable travel.
 The Local Transport Plan (LTP) is prepare the JCS.
-In order to get a 'full picture' of transport the JCS.
-In order to support the delivery of growth identified their relevant parts of the JCS are the result of co-operatorical Highway Authority. e County Council ransport services, ed by the County rt policy and its strategy for the dithrough the JCS.
+In order to get a 'full picture' of transport cuments need to be read together.
+The LTP is the key infrastructure to support the delivery of growth identified their relevant parts of the JCS are the result of co-operatocal Highway Authority. e County Council ransport services, ed by the County rt policy and its v strategy for the d through the JCS.
 Clarification on the role of development plans in developing the transport strategy.
-Clarification on the role of the LTP. company that is charged wi strategic road network in the c Highways England also contrib with the Local Highway Au th operating, maintaining and improving manages are including the M5, M50, A40, A46 and A417.
-The High outes to local transport policy formulation and implementationity through the periodic LTP review process and the thority working also happens through regular liaison nd maintains the ways Agency also ation by engaging d other relevant Updated to provide information on the change from Highways Agency to Highways England.
+Clarification on the role of the LTP. company that is charged wi strategic road network in the c Highways England also contrib with the Local Highway Au y, an executive agency of the Department for Transport, ith operating, maintaining and improving manages area including the M5, M50, A40, A46 and A417.
+The High putes to local transport policy formulation and implement thority through the periodic LTP review process and the through working also happens through regular liaiso nd maintains the aways Agency also ation by engaging dother relevant Updated to provide information on the change from Highways Agency to Highways England.